msolorio/workout_app/README.md

 ## Future Implementations and Lessons Learned
+- **Use Deno instead of NodeJs** - for Native TypeScript support and better TypeScript tooling
-- Use ES Modules on server to allow importing of TypeScript interfaces
+- **Use ES Modules on server** - allow importing of TypeScript interfaces